The Best Synth Apps for iOS

 There is a deep catalogue beyond these, including wavetable and FM synths and granular instruments, most of which run as AUv3 plugins.
 Once you find an engine you like, you can host several together.
 For keyboard-style instruments specifically, see the best piano and keyboard apps.

-Best for: a free starting point, try AudioKit Synth One — a fully free, no-strings synth that’s perfect for learning.
+Best for: a free starting point, try AudioKit Synth One — a fully free, no-strings synth that’s perfect for learning, and one of several standouts in our roundup of the best free music-making apps.
 Popular paid picks for richer, modern sounds include Sunrizer, Zeeon and Poison-202.

 How to use synth apps together

 The real power of iOS synths comes from running them inside a host.
 Load them into a DAW like Cubasis or GarageBand, or route several through AUM, so you can layer sounds and sequence them in one project.
-Our guides on using AUM to connect your music apps and using Cubasis show how to build that setup.
+Our guides on using AUM to connect your music apps and using Cubasis show how to build that setup, and they slot neatly into a wider session if you are learning how to make music on an iPad.

 How to choose